LaxarJS/laxar-patterns/docs/patterns/resources.md

 If applicable, that widget (the _resource master_) is also capable of persisting modifications to the resource.
 The other collaborators are _slaves_ with respect to the shared resource.

-Only the resource master may change the _identity_ of a shared resource, while the slaves may only publish _modifications to the state_ of the resource.
+Only the resource master may change the _identity_ of a shared resource, while the slaves may only trigger _modifications to the state_ of the resource.

 ### Example: Shopping Cart